mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ## How to Troubleshoot a Failed Prod Deployment in Kubernetes

-To troubleshoot a failed prod deployment in Kubernetes, check rollout status, pod/events, logs, configs/secrets, services/networking, node resources, and roll back if needed.” ✅
+To troubleshoot a failed prod deployment in Kubernetes, check rollout status, pod/events, logs, configs/secrets, services/networking, node resources, and roll back if needed.”

-You can also keep a quick stepwise checklist in mind:

 kubectl get deployments -n <namespace> → check rollout status